spacetimeengineer/spacetimeengine/README.md

 and a coordinate set to define the metric in terms of:

-    coordinate_set = [ x0, x1, x2, x3 ]
+    >> coordinate_set = [ x0, x1, x2, x3 ]

-which in this case references the spherical coordinate system: [ x0, x1, x2, x3 ] --> [ t, r, θ, φ ]
-It list all coefficients associated with the metric, connection, riemann tensor, ricci tensor, einstien tensor and stress energy tensor.
+which in this case references the spherical coordinate system: [ x0, x1, x2, x3 ] --> [ t, r, θ, φ ] will list all coefficients associated with the metric, connection, Riemann tensor, Ricci tensor, Einstein tensor and stress-energy-momentum tensor.

+    >> spacetime = SpaceTime(schwarzschild_spacetime, coordinate_set)

+There are many operations available for analyzing the input metric.
+For example to find the connection coefficients just run

+    >> spacetime.list_connection_coefficients("udd")

+Will print out all connection coefficients with an up-down-down summation index configuration which makes reference to the Christoffel symbols of the second kind.

 Who is it for?